Gifts of Hope

 Laine was fortunate to have her family ready to support her in any way they could.
 Unfortunately, this is not the case for all our patients.
 She says, “I just count myself super lucky, I have a loving family.
 There are a lot of people in hospital who don’t have that.
 That’s why I do what I do now, volunteering my time to visit patients with my dog Ziggy.
 I often have people say I look forward to your visit every week as you are the only person who visits me.
 It just breaks my heart, they have no one to come and visit them.”

-Please show your support for the patients away from family and friends this Christmas by sending a Gift for Hope today together with a Healing Mesage.
+Please show your support for the patients who have suffered a stroke by sending a Gift for Hope today.